mezentsevs/github-followers-tracker/README.md

 - Set expiration and check only "public_repo" scope
 - Copy the token immediately

-3. Configure:
-Edit .env file and add your credentials:
+3. Edit .env file and add your credentials:
 ``` bash
 GITHUB_TOKEN=your_github_token_here
 GITHUB_USERNAME=your_github_username_here